filename 1967-topps-baseball-cards.eBay.txt

 OK … even if The Mick is just standing there against a pale green painted block wall.

-Yeah, Mantle has always been gold, and this is a $350 (or more) card in graded NM condition.
+Yeah, Mantle has always been gold, and this is a top-drawer card in graded NM condition.

 Check prices on eBay (affiliate link)